MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-whats-new.md

 ## Autopilot automatic Device Diagnostics collection

-With Intune 2209 we will automatically capture diagnostics when devices experience a failure during the Autopilot process on Windows 10 version 1909 or later and Windows 11.
-Diagnostics may include user identifiable information such as user or device name.

-NOTE: Logs will automatically be captured on a failed machine and uploaded to the Intune service when they become available.
-If they are not available, please check if the machine is powered-on and has access to Internet.
-Diagnostics are available for 28 days and then removed.
-They are not available when diagnostics are disabled.
+Starting with Intune 2209, Intune will automatically capture diagnostics when devices experience a failure during the Autopilot process on Windows 10 version 1909 or later and with Windows 11.
+Diagnostics may include user identifiable information such as user name or device name.
+When logs are finished processing on a failed device, they will be automatically captured uploaded to Intune.
+If the logs are not available in Intune, check if the device is powered-on and has access to the internet.
+Diagnostics are available for 28 days before they are removed.

-For more information about the data collected, please see this article: https://docs.microsoft.com/mem/intune/remote-actions/collect-diagnostics
+For more information, see [Collect diagnostics from a Windows device](../intune/remote-actions/collect-diagnostics.md).

 ## Updates to Autopilot device targeting infrastructure